Sing-Li/Instant-web-applications-with-Meteor/README.md

 ### NEW UPDATE

-The code is now compatible with Meteor 0.7.1.2.
-Download [the zip file here](https://bitbucket.org/singli/instant-web-applications-with-meteor/downloads/code4meteor0_7_0_1.zip).
+The code is now compatible with Meteor 0.8.0.0 (New Blaze Engine).
+Download [the zip file here](https://bitbucket.org/singli/instant-web-applications-with-meteor/downloads/code4meteor0_8_0_0.zip).

 ### NEW UPDATE for BlueMix users